 An easy way to get employees to get more comfortable with communication is to allow some healthy competition.
-Nothing too dire, or intense, consider some team-based games.
+Nothing too dire, or intense; consider some team-based games.
 Whether it's which team gets their numbers up highest- or a real game like corn-hole- get them excited and competitive.

 Working together towards a more tangible and shared goal, rather than just for the company itself, can make them more comfortable.

 Another great way to get people to start communicating is to set goals within the company.
 Regardless of what type of company you're in, there are endless metrics to measure success.
-Let employees and teams, set their own goals for what they want to see.
+Let employees and teams set their own goals for what they want to see.
 Whether it's higher production or reaching more bonuses, be sure it's reachable to some degree.
 Managers and supervisors can help set goals for themselves and their teams as well.
-Employees will talk more with their supervisors because it'll help them reach their goals more manageable.
+Employees will talk more with their supervisors because it'll help them make their goals more manageable.

-It all comes back to the team mindset, make sure they know that the business is one unit with dozens of pieces that have to work together.
+It all comes back to the team mindset.
+Make sure they know that the business is one unit with dozens of pieces that have to work together.

 If the company doesn't have a published mission statement, which often happens in new or small companies, consider working with employes to create one.
 Let them be a part of defining what it means to be a part of the company.

 If you want, you could use it as a team-building contest and let employees enter for what they think it should be.
 This act, however small, shows that you have faith in how they view the company.